What is COVES?

 This system is designed by museum professionals, for museum professionals.
 By leveraging research tools within the field where they exist, we can build evaluation capacity where it doesn’t—and we can also stay true to the measurement issues that matter most to us.

-COVES is designed to unite science centers across the country in launching an effort to systematically collect, analyze, and report on visitor experience data.
-By facilitating collaboration, developing common instruments, and providing training on how to use these instruments and make sense of findings, COVES enables science centers to become data-driven organizations focused on their audiences and allows museums to learn from one another.
+COVES is designed to unite museums across the country in launching an effort to systematically collect, analyze, and report on visitor experience data.
+By facilitating collaboration and discussion, developing common instruments, and providing training on how to use these instruments and make sense of findings, COVES enables museums of all types to become data-driven organizations focused on their audiences while providing a platform that allows museums to learn from one another.